rohit12crj/Study-Notes/Project/notes.md

 - ⭐ For fluentbit ECS Cluster , write docker file with EFS Volume Mounting
 - ⭐ why NLB & not ALB ? what should be the NLB listener port no , protocol & target group rules
 - ⭐ what is buffering & backpressure handling & how did u achieve this ?
-- ⭐ what is sqs maxreceive count , visibility timeout  , message retention period
+- ⭐ what is sqs maxreceive count , visibility timeout  , message retention period set for your project
+- ⭐ write opensearch Ingestion pipeline configuration ( need to add in doc file )
+- ⭐ why sqs is being used ? can we omit it ? ( need to add in doc file )

 ---
 ✅ On prem VM to AWS Cloud Migration